facebookarchive/hack-example-site/README.md

 ## Deploying the site

 This site is intended to be easy to deploy.
-Install and configure HHVM and your webserver of choice, clone the GitHub and you should be done!
+Install and configure HHVM and your webserver of choice, clone the GitHub, install the dependencies with [Composer](https://getcomposer.org) and you should be done!

 ### Installing HHVM & Webserver